k2view-academy/K2View-Academy/articles/09_translations/03_data_population_in_a_translation.md

 * Manual corrections may be required in the Grid columns mapping.

-## How Can I Import Translation Data from a Database Table?
+## How can I Import Translation Data from a Database Table?

 **After defining the Translation Schema, do the following:**